 - Elected Officials includes the Los Angeles County Board of Supervisors, Orange County Board of Supervisors, California Assembly, California Senate, California Governor, U.S. House of Representatives, and U.S. Senate.
 These institutions all have significant funding, legislative and regulatory impacts on the RMC.

-- Cities are the sixty-eight cities in the RMCs territory.
+- Cities are the seventy-nine cities in the RMCs territory.

 - Others (all of the other partners) is a complex mix with whom the RMC has complex relations.

 The other partners consist of government agencies (federal, state, and local), coordinating organizations, businesses, and nonprofit organizations (national, state, and local).